 - If you don't want to pay an independent weather observer, it is possible to obtain data from the nearest weather command, with the insurance company's approval.
 For a flat one-time fee, experts at the weather command will supply data for a specific location.

 Also, you need to consider the time during which rain would fall that could lead to a loss.
-For example, rain during the hour before an outdoor concert could have a significant affect on revenue but rain falling during the last hour of the concert may not.
+Rain during the hour before an outdoor concert could have a significant affect on revenue, but rain falling during the last hour of the concert may not.

-A local independent agent in our network can help you sort through these issues and concerns.
+A local independent agent can help you sort through these issues and concerns.
 If you regularly put on events, either as an event facility or professional event planner, one of these agents can help with every aspect of your business insurance and commercial liability risks.

 What Does Rain Insurance Cost?

-Weather insurance for a one-day event will normally cost in the range of 2 percent to 10 percent of the amount being insured.
-Your specific coverage costs will depend upon the type of event, the weather patterns in your area, the amount of coverage you need and other factors.
+Weather insurance for a one-day event will normally cost in the range of 2% to 10% of the amount being insured.
+Your specific coverage costs will depend upon the type of event, the weather patterns in your area, the amount of coverage you need, and other factors.

 The insurance company will check the weather records for your location and make a determination as to the likelihood of a loss.